Kong/docs.konghq.com/app/_src/mesh/features/rbac.md

 ## Kubernetes

 Kubernetes provides their own RBAC system, but it's not sufficient to cover use cases for several reasons:
-* You cannot restrict an access to resources of specific Mesh
+* You cannot restrict access to resources of specific Mesh
-* You cannot restrict an access based on the content of the policy
+* You cannot restrict access based on the content of the policy

 {{site.mesh_product_name}} RBAC works on top of Kubernetes RBAC.
 For example, to restrict the access for a user to modify `TrafficPermission` for backend service, they need to be able to create `TrafficPermission` in the first place.